 Using the carpet

 Provide a gradual push on the back of their hips if the snow is slow, and be sure to aim them in the right direction.
 If necessary stand behind them holding their hips and use your feet to put them in a wedge.
-Use the wedge making tool, T- bars, tip ties, Ski Rings, or a hula hoop when necessary.
+Use the wedge making tool, T- bars, tip ties, Ski Rings, and turning disks when necessary.
 Check the bottom of the skis if they are not sliding; there may be ice forming that needs to be scraped off.
 Use the other ski as a scraper; this may have to be done several times until the skis get cold.

 If you are having trouble keeping your group organized, the instructor at the bottom can organize the group and load them all together rather than keeping them looping.

-The top of the second wonder carpet at Pine Knob is steep, high, and slopes into the carpet.
-Like in student patch lessons, go to the rope after carpet one.
-If they can't use the rope, use the temporary exit ramp to get children off part way up the second carpet.
+The top of the long wonder carpet at Pine Knob is steep, high, and slopes into the carpet.
+Like in student patch lessons, go to the rope after the small carpets.
+If they can't use the rope, send them up the long carpet with skis off and the instructor up the hill will help them walk off and get going.
 Organize the group at the bottom and send them up together with space between each one so there is time for them to exit.
-Ask the public to wait for your group and leave some space for the instructor at the ramp to remove it before the public arrives.
+Ask the public to wait for your group.
 Each instructor will have a position, and if you execute it well, the lesson will go more smoothly.

 Using the rope

 Some days the rope can be too hard to grip, but it can also just be a case of loading the students better.
-At the rope, one instructor will load the rope and the other will help them exit.
+One instructor will load the rope and the other will help them exit.
 Have your skis off and support each child and the rope as necessary to get them going.
 This means standing behind them as

 1- They get next to the rope and point both skis uphill